-In order to enrol into this study, you will be required to give permission for us to contact your child's GP.
-Your child's GP may be asked to share information about your child's medical history and give access to any other medical records as required.
-We will write to your child's GP to let them know about your child's enrolment and study completion status, so they can update your child's medical records accordingly.
+In order to enrol into this study, you will be required to tick a box on an online form to say that you consent for us to contact your GP.
+Your \GPmay be asked to share information about your medical history and give access to any other medical records as required.
+We will write to your GP to let them know about your enrolment and study completion status, so they can update your medical records accordingly.